A (New York City Subway service): 21st century

 On January 23, 2005, a fire at the Chambers Street signal room crippled A and C service.
 Initial assessments suggested that it would take several years to restore normal service, but the damaged equipment was replaced with available spare parts, and normal service resumed on April 21.

 A service was affected by Hurricane Sandy in October 2012, due to extreme damage to the IND Rockaway Line.
 Trains that normally traveled to Far Rockaway or Rockaway Park terminated at Howard Beach–JFK Airport.
 Service to the Rockaways resumed on May 30, 2013.
 The Far Rockaway part of the route was served by the temporary free H shuttle that ran between Far Rockaway and Beach 90th Street via the connecting track at Hammels Wye.

 As a result of a two-phase program of flood mitigation work along the Hammels Wye, between April 9 and May 18, 2018, limited rush hour A service to/from Rockaway Park was suspended.
 The second phase, from July 1 to September 3, diverted all Far Rockaway-bound A trips to Rockaway Park, with Rockaway Park Shuttle trains being rerouted to the Far Rockaway branch through the southern leg of Hammels Wye.

 From midday on March 29, 2020 to April 28, 2020, due to the suspension of C train service caused by the COVID-19 pandemic, A trains to Lefferts Boulevard ran local, while A trains to the Rockaways ran express.
+As part of a program to repair the South Channel Bridge, service between Howard Beach and the peninsula was suspended for 17 weeks starting on January 17, 2025, and the Rockaway branches were instead served by a rerouted Rockaway Park Shuttle.
+Regular service resumed on May 19, 2025.